 Coffee Bar

-The coffee bar was a passion project of mine!
-As a coffee addict, we visit so many places that have a coffee machine I don’t enjoy (I won’t share names since many people love them).
+The fully-stocked coffee bar was a passion project of mine!
+As coffee lovers, we visit so many places that have a coffee machine I don’t enjoy (I won’t share names since many people love them).
 I know coffee people all have their preferred coffee brewing method and so we really tried to provide them all.
 Of course we have the Keurig, but we also have a Nespresso machine, a traditional coffee pot, and a French press.
 We even have the Chemex and the coffee machine they use in Europe!

 We’ve also got different syrup types.
 For non-coffee drinkers, we’ve got an electric kettle, hot cocoa, and a variety of tea!
 Any coffee fan is going to take comfort here!